 Waning of first- and second-dose ChAdOx1 and BNT162b2 COVID-19 vaccinations across the UK

 October 2022: Study finds that protection provided by first and second doses of Oxford-AstraZeneca ChAdOx1, as well as first dose of Pfizer BioNTech BNT162b2 vaccines completely wanes by 80 days post-vaccination.
+This study is part of DaC-VaP-2's waning research stream.

 - Video: Waning of first- and second-dose ChAdOx1 and BNT162b2 COVID-19 vaccinations across the UK